anilswm/engineering-portal/content/fullTextSearch.md

 ```
 #### Phrases

-We can search for phrases using the text index.
+You can search for phrases using the text index.
 By deafult text serach perform a OR search for all words in the phrase.
-If we want to serach 'modern design patterns' then it will search for documents that have the keywords either modern, design or patterns.
+If you want to serach 'modern design patterns' then it will search for documents that have the keywords either modern, design or patterns.

 **Example**
 ```